Holden: 1960s

 In 1960, Holden introduced its third major new model, the FB.
 The car's style was inspired by 1950s Chevrolets, with tailfins and a wrap-around windscreen with "dog leg" A-pillars.
 By the time it was introduced, many considered the appearance dated.
 Much of the motoring industry at the time noted that the adopted style did not translate well to the more compact Holden.
 The FB became the first Holden that was adapted for left-hand drive markets, enhancing its export potential, and as such was exported to New Caledonia, New Hebrides, the Philippines, and Hawaii.

 Holden's one-millionth model was an EJ series, produced on 26 October 1962.

 In 1960, Ford unveiled the new Falcon in Australia, only months after its introduction in the United States.
 To Holden's advantage, the Falcon was not durable, particularly in the front suspension, making it ill-suited for Australian conditions.
 In response to the Falcon, Holden introduced the facelifted EK series in 1961; the new model featured two-tone paintwork and optional Hydramatic automatic transmission.
 A restyled EJ series came in 1962, debuting the new luxury oriented Premier model.
 The EH update came a year later, bringing the new Red motor, providing better performance than the previous Grey motor.
 The HD series of 1965 had the introduction of the Powerglide automatic transmission.
 At the same time, an "X2" performance option with a more powerful version of the 179 cuin six-cylinder engine was made available.
 In 1966, the HR was introduced, including changes in the form of new front and rear styling and higher-capacity engines.
 More significantly, the HR fitted standard front seat belts; Holden thus became the first Australian automaker to provide the safety device as standard equipment across all models.
-This coincided with the completion of the production plant in Acacia Ridge, Queensland.
+This coincided with the completion of the Acacia Ridge Plant.
 By 1963, Holden was exporting cars to Africa, the Middle East, Southeast Asia, the Pacific Islands, and the Caribbean.